accel-sim/accel-sim-framework/AccelWattch.md

 cd accel-sim-framework
 source gpu-simulator/setup_environment.sh
 ```
 This will set environment variable $ACCELSIM_ROOT to be the path to **gpu-simulator/** directory inside accel-sim-framework repository.
 We refer to the root directory of accel-sim-framework using this environment variable in the steps below.
+This will also fetch the release version sources of GPGPU-Sim with AccelWattch into **$ACCELSIM_ROOT/gpgpu-sim**.

 **NOTE:** If you are compiling the binaries for AccelWattch validation as above, please paste the binaries found at the [GPU App Collection](https://github.com/VijayKandiah/gpu-app-collection) repository at **$GPUAPPS_ROOT/bin/11.0/release** into the accel-sim-framework repository at **$ACCELSIM_ROOT/../util/accelwattch/accelwattch_benchmarks/validation** with
 ```